chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 - Pretty sure that we can get rid off all uint and int overloads.

 Narvalo.Fx:
-- Disabled Forever, When, Unless and Guard
+- Disabled Forever, When, Unless and Guard.
+- Apply, Trigger, OnSome, OnNone?
 - Review and test all IEnumerable<T> extensions (in particular delayed arg check).
   Fix: Implements FilterCore<>.
-- Select -> ???
-Apply, Trigger, OnSome, OnNone?
-Unpack -> Unbound?
+Review null in FilterCore and CollectCore.
+  Check signatures / Haskell.
 - Alternative, Maybe
 - ISwitch -> On...
 - VoidOr... use the same design as Either.